icechips/vmfarms/README.txt

 	- this script hosts the flask webserver, and handles the write to the db and the url endpoint/argument

+Dockerfile

+	- the dockerfile used for image creation

+docker-compose.yaml

+	- used to configure the building of the docker container

 #INSTALL

-install the dependencies using pip

-	pip install --requirement requirements.txt

-create the apps database

-	./db_create.py
+Once the directory is pulled from git, we just need to issue a docker compose inside of the directory

+	docker-compose up

 #USEAGE

-to start up the app, run the vmfarms.py script

-	./vmfarms.py
+Once the docker compose is complete, the app is ready to be used.

 youll see output like this:

+	Starting vmfarms_vmfarms_1 ... done
+	Attaching to vmfarms_vmfarms_1
-	* Serving Flask app "vmfarms" (lazy loading)
+	vmfarms_1  |  * Serving Flask app "vmfarms" (lazy loading)
- 	* Environment: production
+	vmfarms_1  |  * Environment: production
-   	WARNING: This is a development server.
-Do not use it in a production deployment.
-   	Use a production WSGI server instead.
- 	* Debug mode: off
+	vmfarms_1  |    WARNING: This is a development server.
+Do not use it in a production deployment. vmfarms_1  |    Use a production WSGI server instead. vmfarms_1  |  * Debug mode: off
- 	* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+	vmfarms_1  |  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

-now, using your web browser, head to http://127.0.0.1:5000/hello which should greet you with:
+now, using your web browser, head to http://0.0.0.0:5000/hello which should greet you with:

 	Hello Stranger!

 to add a name to the greeting, use the name argument.
-For example http://127.0.0.1:5000/hello?name=joe will return:
+For example http://0.0.0.0:5000/hello?name=joe will return:

 	Hello joe!